dameli08/Credit-Risk-Model/README.md

 # 🔍 Credit Risk Prediction App

-This project is a machine learning–powered web application designed to predict whether a credit applicant represents a **good** or **bad** credit risk.
+This is project is a machine learning–powered web application designed to predict whether a credit applicant represents a **good** or **bad** credit risk.
 The model is trained on structured financial and demographic data and deployed using **Streamlit** for interactive user input and real-time predictions.

 ---